jscriptcoder/object-oriented-js/README.md

 **$JS.namespace**

-> Create namespace objects, and, if passed in, also add values (objects or other types) to it.
+> Creates namespace objects, and, if passed in, also adds values (objects or other types) to it.

 _Syntax:_
 ```javascript